 Osteoarthritis in Dogs: Prevention and TreatmentAs your dog gets older, one of the most common and debilitating diseases he can face is osteoarthritis, also known as degenerative joint disease.
 This will affect every area of his life, from mobility and flexibility to eating habits and sleeping comfort.
 However, with proper protection and maintenance, you can help delay the damage and reduce the ways your dog has to deal with the pain and discomfort.

-WHAT IS ARTHRITIS?Osteoarthritis is the progressive and permanent long-term deterioration of the cartilage surrounding the joints.
+What is Arthritis?Osteoarthritis is the progressive and permanent long-term deterioration of the cartilage surrounding the joints.
 Without protection and lubrication, the bone tips are exposed and begin to rub against each other, resulting in pain and inflammation.

 Although most dogs will experience arthritis in varying degrees throughout their life, it usually affects old dogs, obese dogs and dogs predisposed to joint problems.
 However, preventive measures can be taken to slow the progression of the disease and keep dogs active longer.
-If we recognize joint issues early and start treatment with middle aged dogs (4-5 years in large breeds), we can stop the process before there is bone grinding on bone and permanent damage in the joints.
+If we recognize joint issues early and start treatment with middle aged dogs (four to five years in large breeds), we can stop the process before there is bone grinding on bone and permanent damage in the joints.

 - Decreased flexibility and reluctance to move